Table Of Contents

 What is Vinorelbine?

-Vinorelbine belongs to a family of chemotherapy drugs known as vinca alkaloids, which were initially created from extracts of the periwinkle plant.
-The antitumor effects of this drug were discovered in 1959.
+Vinorelbine belongs to a family of chemotherapy drugs known as vinca alkaloids.
+They were first created from extracts of the periwinkle plant.
+Researchers discovered the antitumor effects of this drug in 1959.

 Vinorelbine is classified as an antineoplastic agent.
 It binds to microtubular proteins in cells.
-Microtubules are needed for cell reproduction, so damage to the microtubules by vinorelbine prevents cancer cells from reproducing and leads to their self-destruction.
+Microtubules aid cell reproduction.
+Vinorelbine prevents cancer cells from reproducing and leads to their self-destruction.

 Vinorelbine Information